 Innovatively, a low-wing configuration was incorporated to augment baggage space, complemented by wing-mounted twin Allied Signal TPE331 powerplants.
 The resulting aircraft, named Jetstream 41, took flight in 1992 and boasted a seating capacity of up to 29 passengers.

 Red Box proudly presents an extensive array of ground power and support equipment meticulously crafted for the British Aerospace Jetstream 41 aircraft.
 Our offerings include purpose-built tugs, ground power units, start power units and more, tailored precisely to meet the requirements of the Jetstream 41.

-This includes the popular RBI9400T mechanic hand trolley case complete with 161 BAHCO tools, and the 747C tug.
-We also offer a combination of start and continuous power in one unit for the British Aerospace Jetstream 41 aircraft in our TC3000 range.
+This comprehensive range encompasses the popular 747C tug.
+Furthermore, for added convenience, our TC3000 range provides a versatile combination of start and continuous power in one unit designed specifically for the British Aerospace Jetstream 41 aircraft.